daidew/group_chat_web_socket/README.md

 Who need password if you can be anyone?

-sponsered by parallel & network
+sponsored by parallel & network